Sam-Rolfe/Sudoku/README.md

 # Sudoku
-Repositories of sudoku-related code and sudoku datasets
+Repositories of Sudoku-related code and sudoku datasets